mvolkmann/blog/src/nushell.md

 ### Type Conversions

 The following type conversions are supported:

+TODO: Fill in the ??? in this table.

 | From       | To         | Command                                            |
 | ---------- | ---------- | -------------------------------------------------- |